fegan104/sqlbrite/README.md

 Flow based queries.

-This library is a fork of Squares [SQL Brite](https://github.com/square/sqlbrite) but uses Kotlin Flows and suspending fucntions instead of RX Java primitives.
+This library is a fork of Square's [SQL Brite](https://github.com/square/sqlbrite) but uses Kotlin Flows and suspending functions instead of RX Java primitives.

 Usage
 -----